iarna/fetch-fic/README.md

 ### --cache

-For `fetch-meta`, forces the use of the cache instead of looking for a fresh table of contents.
+For `ff read`, forces the use of the cache instead of looking for a fresh table of contents.

 ### --no-cache

-For `fetch-fic`, disable the use of the cache when fetching chapter data.
+For `ff generate`, disable the use of the cache when fetching chapter data.

 ### --no-network